 Coming from a background of math and computer science, I develop algorithms and statistical methods for spatial data science.
-My work aims to better represent and mathematically model spatial problems and to chip away at our understanding of core geographical concepts, such as scale and process.
+My work aims to better represent and mathematically model spatial problems and to chip away at our understanding of core geographical concepts, such as process and scale.
 Through algorithm design, I also seek to advance the principled use of (spatial) data science in social science.
-For more information about my research, click here.
-In my spare time, I love watching movies, playing video games, and biking.
-I’m currently a Ph.D student at Arizona State University in the Spatial Analysis Research Center (SPARC).
+For more information about my research, click here (slightly outdated).
+In my spare time, I love watching movies, playing piano, and biking.
+I am a recipient of the NSF Graduate Research Fellowship and I’m currently a Ph.D student at Arizona State University in the Spatial Analysis Research Center (SPARC).

-W. F. Fagan, C. Saborio, T. D. Hoffman, E. Gurarie, R. S. Cantrell, C. Cosner.
+- W. F. Fagan, C. Saborio, T. D. Hoffman, E. Gurarie, R. S. Cantrell, C. Cosner.
 (2022).
 "What's in a resource gradient?
-Comparing alternative cues for foraging in dynamic environments via movement, perception, and memory.”
-Preprint.
+Comparing alternative cues for foraging in dynamic environments via movement, perception, and memory."
+Theoretical Ecology, open access, 1-16.
 PDF.
 Link.

 - T. D. Hoffman, T. Oshan.
 (2021).
 "A Supervised Heuristic for a Balanced Approach to Regionalization."
 GIS Research UK Conference.
 PDF.
 Link.